JuliaServices/AutoHashEquals.jl/README.md

 Julia has two composite types: *value* types, defined with `immutable` and *record* types, defined with `type`.

-Value types are intended for reasonably compact, immutable objects.
+Value types are intended for compact, immutable objects.
 They are stored on the stack, passed by value, and the default hash and equality are based on the literal bits in memory.

 Record types are allocated on the heap, are passed by reference, and the default hash and equality are based on the pointer value.